Looking for a great Kindergarten in Kansas City?

 This is a vital year for students to demonstrate increasing maturity, understanding and responding to instructions, and a developing awareness of the needs of others.
 In every way we can, we demonstrate the love of Christ, and show our students how they, too, can love one another as Christ has loved them.

-- Children must turn 5 before or on September 1 to be eligible for Kindergarten at Whitefield.
+- Children must turn 5 before or on July 31 to be eligible for Kindergarten

-- School begins at 8 am and ends at either noon for half-day or 3:05 for full-day.
+- School begins at 8 am and ends at 3:05

-- Hot lunch is available five days per week if the student attends any full-days.
+- Hot lunch is available three days per week

 Our son and daughter entered Pre K and Kindergarten as typical 4 and 5 year olds: happy, excited, and mostly self-absorbed (as is normal for their age).
 Yet throughout the year, we saw maturity develop, not only academically (wow, off the charts!) but spiritually, as we watched them grow in love and concern for others.
 The teachers at Whitefield have partnered with us as parents, working together to develop each of our children into the young boys and girls God has created them each to become.
 Our children are loved, cared for, led gently and wisely, taught with great intentionality and purpose and have been given great tools to become mature young men and women who will make an impact for the Kingdom.